-- 2.1 To approve the Corporate Plan. - 2.2 To adopt of the objectives contained in the plan as the Council's Well-being Objectives in accordance with the requirements of the Well-being of Future Generations Act.
+- 2.1 That Cabinet endorse the Corporate Plan prior to its approval by Council. - 2.2 That Cabinet endorse the adoption of the objectives contained in the plan as the Council's Well-being Objectives in accordance with the requirements of the Well-being of Future Generations Act.